We’ve all been there: you pick up your phone to check a quick Slack message, and 20 minutes later, you’re deep in an Instagram scroll hole.

 Making It Stick

 Apps work best as part of a broader strategy.
+The goal isn't eliminating your phone but using it more intentionally.

-Create phone-free zones in your home, establish screen-free morning routines, and be mindful of where you place your device throughout the day.
+Try creating phone-free zones in your home (like the bedroom), establishing screen-free morning routines, and being mindful of where you place your device throughout the day.
+These apps help you rediscover what it feels like to be present instead of constantly pulled toward your screen.

 Breaking phone addiction is a process, so be patient as you find the right combination of tools and habits that work for you.